-During a series of meetings in January and February 2023, the Compensation and Leadership reviewed the following corporate goals and based on the results approved an overall average 100% achievement level of the 2022 corporate objectives as the Company achieved its target goals.
+During a series of meetings in December 2023 and January 2024, the Compensation and Leadership Development Committee evaluated achievement of the 2023 corporate objectives and the Executive Director individual performance.
+The Compensation and Leadership Development Committee reviewed the following corporate goals and based on the results approved an overall average 95% achievement level of the 2023 corporate objectives as the Company had overachieved our goals related to strengthening our cash position and managing our cash runway and underachieved our goals with respect to our internal target for progressing our Phase III clinical programme, while achieving the remaining corporate goals at target.